paulkarpenko/us-code-ui/uscode/title-42-the-public-health-and-welfare/chapter-136-violent-crime-control-and-law-enforcement.md

 (3) the needs of underserved populations are recognized and addressed.

-**(g) Grant period** A grant under subsection (a) of this section shall be made for a period not longer than 3 years.
+**(g) Grant period** A grant under subsection (a) shall be made for a period not longer than 3 years.

 **(h) Grantee reporting**

-(1) For each year of a grant period for a grant under subsection (a) of this section, the recipient of the grant shall file a performance report with the Attorney General explaining the activities carried out with the funds received and assessing the effectiveness of such activities in meeting the purpose of the recipient’s qualified program.
+(1) For each year of a grant period for a grant under subsection (a), the recipient of the grant shall file a performance report with the Attorney General explaining the activities carried out with the funds received and assessing the effectiveness of such activities in meeting the purpose of the recipient’s qualified program.

 (2) If there was more than one recipient of a grant, each recipient shall file such report.

 (3) The Attorney General shall suspend the funding of a grant, pending compliance, if the recipient of the grant does not file the report required by this subsection or uses the grant for a purpose not authorized by this section.

-**(i) Guidelines** The Attorney General shall, by regulation, prescribe guidelines on content and results for programs receiving a grant under subsection (a) of this section.
+**(i) Guidelines** The Attorney General shall, by regulation, prescribe guidelines on content and results for programs receiving a grant under subsection (a).
 Such guidelines shall be designed to establish programs which will be effective in training individuals to enter instructional programs for police departments and shall include requirements for—

 (1) individuals providing recruiting services;